hfern/sourceq/README.md

 ### Regions

-Use with the -r command.
+Use with the -r flag.

 - _SA_:          South America
 - _EU_:          Europe